WambuBObo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execute permission to all members
+Adds all permissions to other users only